The Creation of Superman

 Clark Kent and Superman, One and Same! by Joe Shuster, 1935

-By 1936, the Superman chest emblem had changed from the shield-badge to a triangle shape.
+By 1936, the Superman chest emblem had changed from the shield to a triangle shape.
 In early sketches, Joe depicted Superman in a sleeveless leotard worn by wrestlers and strongmen of the era.
 Jerry and Joe correctly envisioned Superman becoming a marketing phenomena.

 Managers William H. Cook and John Mahone left National and began publishing artists and stories originally contracted by Wheeler-Nicholson.
 Doctor Occult was renamed "Dr. Mystic: The Occult Detective" for one story printed in The Comics Magazine #1 (May 1936).
 "Federal Agent" in The Comics Magazine Funny Pages #2 (June 1936) introduces Bart Regan, a spy detective created by Jerry and Joe later published in Detective Comics as "Spy".

-Jerry and Joe would use the early stories to experiment with their Superman prototype.
+Jerry and Joe would use the early stories to experiment with the Superman prototype.
 The "Dr. Mystic" story published in The Comics Magazine #1 continues in More Fun Comics #14 (October 1936).
 Doctor Occult and Zator fly through the spiritual world wearing the uniform of "The Seven," a red cape with red boots, blue trunks, and a triangular chest emblem.
 The sword and uniform resemble the comic strip depictions of John Carter of Mars.

 New Adventure Comics #12 (January 1937) was released on December 19, 1936.
 The "Federal Men" story focuses on an agent named Jor-L in the year 3000 A.D.
 Jor-L is an anagram of Jerome Siegel.
 The names Jor-L and Lora would later appear as the biological parents of Superman in the January 16, 1939, newspaper strip.
 The spellings were changed to Jor-el and Lara in The Adventures of Superman novel by George Lowther, published on November 2, 1942.